 Victims of an accident abroad can thus file a claim in their country of residence via the CR of the relevant foreign liability insurer.
-The CR processes the claim, usually according to the law of the country where the accident took place, in accordance with the instructions provided by the foreign insurer that nominated it.
+The CR processes the claim according to the law of the country where the accident took place and in accordance with the instructions of the foreign insurer that nominated it.

 In order to ensure that the injured parties receive the required information for filing their claims and are able to contact the body responsible for settling their claim, the member states were obliged to set up information centres.
 These provide the injured party with the address of the responsible motor vehicle liability insurers and their claims representatives.
 If required in order to be able to process the claim, the information centres also provide the injured party with the name and address of the keeper of the vehicle driven by the person who caused the accident.